nuprl/website/blog/_src/posts/2017-02-21-bullets-are-good-for-your-coq-proofs.md

 When deciding how to use bullets, one distinguishes the commands that preserve the number of subgoals and those that may create new subgoals.
-I do some further distinctions.
+I use some additional distinctions.

 Some tactics, for example `assert`, create a number of subgoals that is *statically* known, always the same for the tactic.
 I then use